 If you are pregnant and craving cornstarch, there is no need to worry.

-Eating a small amount of cornstarch is perfectly safe for you and your baby.
+Eating a small amount of cornstarch is safe for you and your baby.

 They will be able to offer advice and support.

-3 – Cornstarch is a great thickener for sauces, soups, and gravies
+3 – Cornstarch is an excellent thickener for sauces, soups, and gravies

-Another reason why you might be craving cornstarch is because it is a great thickener for sauces, soups, and gravies.
+Another reason why you might be craving cornstarch is because it is an excellent thickener for sauces, soups, and gravies.

 It is also relatively inexpensive and easy to find in most grocery stores.